pagkly/Zed/Investopedia4/How Cloud Computing Works.md

 Cloud computing is far more than just accessing files on multiple devices.
 Thanks to cloud computing services, users can check their email on any computer and even store files using services such as Dropbox and Google Drive.6 7 Cloud computing services also make it possible for users to [[back up]](https://www.investopedia.com/terms/b/back-up.asp) their music, files, and photos, ensuring those files are immediately available in the event of a hard drive crash.

 It also offers big businesses huge cost-saving potential.
 Before the cloud became a viable alternative, companies were required to purchase, construct, and maintain costly [[information management technology]](https://www.investopedia.com/terms/i/information-management-technology-imt.asp) and infrastructure.
-Companies can swap costly server centers and IT departments for fast Internet connections, where employees interact with the cloud online to complete their tasks.
+Companies can [[Swap|swap]] costly server centers and IT departments for fast Internet connections, where employees interact with the cloud online to complete their tasks.

 The cloud structure allows individuals to save storage space on their desktops or laptops.
-It also lets users [[upgrade]](https://www.investopedia.com/terms/u/upgrade.asp) software more quickly because software companies can offer their products via the web rather than through more traditional, tangible methods involving discs or flash drives.
+It also lets users [[upgrade]](https://www.investopedia.com/terms/u/upgrade.asp) software more quickly because software companies can [[Offer|offer]] their products via the web rather than through more traditional, tangible methods involving discs or flash drives.
 For example, Adobe customers can access applications in its Creative Cloud through an Internet-based subscription.8 This allows users to download new versions and fixes to their programs easily.

 ## Disadvantages of the Cloud

 With all of the speed, efficiencies, and innovations that come with cloud computing, there are, naturally, risks.

-Security has always been a big concern with the cloud especially when it comes to sensitive medical records and financial information.
+[[Security]] has always been a big concern with the cloud especially when it comes to sensitive medical records and financial information.
 While regulations force cloud computing services to shore up their security and compliance measures, it remains an ongoing issue.
 Encryption protects vital information, but if that encryption key is lost, the data disappears.

 Servers maintained by cloud computing companies may fall victim to natural disasters, internal bugs, and power outages, too.
 The geographical reach of cloud computing cuts both ways: A blackout in California could paralyze users in New York, and a firm in Texas could lose its data if something causes its Maine-based provider to crash.